teloxide/teloxide/CONTRIBUTING.md

 >
 > If you find inaccuracies/missing things, please expand this or contact us.

-## Reporting bugs, questions, feature requests
+## Reporting bugs, questions, feature requests and adding new features

 To report a bug or suggest new functionality, go to the [issues](https://github.com/teloxide/teloxide/issues).
 Try to make MRE (**M**inimal **R**eproducible **E**xample) and specify your `teloxide` version to let others help you.

 If you want to ask a question, you can either
 - open a new [GitHub discussion](https://github.com/teloxide/teloxide/discussions), or
 - write to our Telegram group ([ENG](https://t.me/teloxide), [RU](https://t.me/teloxide_ru)).

+If you want to contribute a new feature or a TBA update, you should contact other developers in the [teloxide_dev](https://t.me/teloxide_dev) chat, or in the github issues.
+What you want to do may already be in the works, or we may not want to support your feature in the future.

 ## Code